Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-10-10-integrity-commissioner.md

-After reviewing the [details of the document and the redactions here (thanks Martin Kuplēns-Ewart)](https://twitter.com/mkuplens/status/1311673941790949378), it is impossible to interpret the clerk's actions anything but a cover-up, rather than a responsible attempt to redact P.I.I. that was not present in the document, but was already available on the city's own website!
+After reviewing the [details of the document and the redactions here (thanks Martin Kuplēns-Ewart)](https://twitter.com/mkuplens/status/1311673941790949378), it is impossible to interpret the clerk's actions anything but a cover-up, rather than a responsible attempt to redact P.I.I. that was *not present in the document*, but was already available on the city's own website!
 And this council has already been plagued by multiple embarrassing cover-ups.
 But instead of reaffirming a commitment to transparency, we instead see the council abusing the role of the I.C.'s office to silence him?
 How is there no interest in trying to